Department Graduate Handbook

 Reporting Academic Misconduct

 Instructors and GTAs should not penalize students for academic misconduct.
 All cases of suspected academic misconduct should be reported to the Committee on Academic Misconduct (COAM), which will decide them.
 GTAs should report cases to the instructor, who will then pass them on to COAM.
-More information about the COAM process may be found on the following website: https://oaa.osu.edu/academic-integrity-and-misconduct/faculty-obligations.
+View more information about the COAM process.

 Research Involving Human Subjects